sho-kawano/sho-kawano.github.io/_pages/3_academic.md

 **Update:**

 * Recently completed a project that is the first chapter of my dissertation.
+  + *Spatially Selected and Dependent Random Effects for Small Area Estimation with Application to Rent Burden*
   + [Access the ArXiv preprint here](https://arxiv.org/abs/2404.12463).
 * Excited to be presenting this paper at [JSM in Portland](https://ww2.amstat.org/meetings/jsm/2024/).
   + Session Name: *Innovative Modeling Approaches for Small Area Estimation in the Presence of Complex Dependence Structures*